eclair-development/EclairLang/README.md

 }
 ```

-* ecl - defenition of variable
+* ecl - definition of variable
 ```
 ecl x : int = 1;
 //by default all arrays values is 0